Urban Exploration Gear & Equipment Mastery - Urban Exploration quest for Intermediate level adventurers

 1

-Start with respiratory protection testing: Visit a hardware store and test-fit at least five different respirator models with P100 filters.
-Your face seal matters more than brand name.
-Wear each for 15 minutes while moving around.
-The right respirator shouldn't fog safety glasses, shouldn't slip when you look down, and shouldn't create pressure points on your nose bridge.
-Document which models work for your face shape.
+Visit a hardware store and wear each P100-filter respirator for 15 minutes while moving.
+The right one won't fog your safety glasses, won't slip when you look down, and won't create pressure points on your nose bridge.
+Document which models seal properly to your face shape.

 2